oVirt/ovirt-site/source/release/3.1/index.html.md

 *   A new network setup APIto handle complex network provisioning tasks has been added to the backend, as a result the user interface for host network setup has also been significantly improved ([Features/Design/Network/SetupNetworks](Features/Design/Network/SetupNetworks)).
 *   mtu ("jumbo frames")
-*   Support for adjusting the MTU of a logical network, when it is not attached to a cluster, has been added ([Features/Design/Network/Jumbo_frames](Features/Design/Network/Jumbo_frames)).
+*   It is now possible to adjust the MTU of a logical network, when it is not attached to a cluster ([Features/Design/Network/Jumbo_frames](Features/Design/Network/Jumbo_frames)).
-*   Support for bridgeless networks, has been added.([Features/Design/Network/Bridgeless_Networks](Features/Design/Network/Bridgeless_Networks)).
+*   It is now possible to create bridgeless logical networks, previously all logical network were represented using a bridge ([Features/Design/Network/Bridgeless_Networks](Features/Design/Network/Bridgeless_Networks)).
-*   Support for hot plugging and unplugging of Virtual Network Interface Cards from virtual machines, has been added ([Features/HotplugNic](Features/HotplugNic)).
+*   Hot plugging and unplugging of virtual Network Interface Cards from virtual machines is now supported ([Features/HotplugNic](Features/HotplugNic)).
 *   Support for port mirroring, allowing all network traffic to be mirrored to a specific virtual machine, has been added ([Features/PortMirroring](Features/PortMirroring)).
 *   Previously, all logical networks were considered mandatroy for all hosts in a cluster.
 Hosts that were not attached to all logcal networks in the cluster were marked non-responsive.
 Administrators now have the option to mark specific logical networks as non-mandatory, bypassing this behavior ([Features/Design/Network/Required_Networks](Features/Design/Network/Required_Networks)).